Blue Chip Stamps: History and background

 In 1963, the United States government began an antitrust action against Blue Chip Stamp.
 In 1967, the parties agreed to a consent decree which led to the creation of a new company "Blue Chip Stamps".

 In 1975, a lawsuit filed by Blue Chip Stamps was decided by the Supreme Court in the opinion Blue Chip Stamps v.
 Manor Drug Stores.
 This ruling helped establish the precedent that only buyers or sellers of securities can file suit for damages due to deceptive practices.

 Berkshire Hathaway, the investment vehicle of Warren Buffett, began investing in Blue Chip Stamps in 1970.
+At year-end 1972 it owned 19%, at year-end 1973 22.5%.
 Berkshire's investment in Blue Chip went from 36.5 percent in 1977 to 60 percent in 1979 and finally merged in a stock swap in 1983.

 According to Buffett's 2006 letter to Berkshire shareholders, Blue Chip had 1970 sales of US$126 million as about 60 billion "stamps were licked by savers, pasted into books, and taken to Blue Chip redemption stores."
 He also said, "When I was told that even certain brothels and mortuaries gave stamps to their patrons, I felt I had finally found a sure thing."
 Sales dropped to $19.4 million in 1980 and $1.5 million in 1990.
 In 2006, revenues came in at $25,920.